Organoboron chemistry: Reactions

+As H. C. Brown's Nobel Prize indicates, hydroboration is widely practiced because alkylboranes undergo many useful reactions.

 The key property of organoboranes (R_{3}B) and borates (R_{4}B^{−}, generated via addition of R^{−} to R_{3}B) is their susceptibility to reorganization.
 These compounds possess boron–carbon bonds polarized toward carbon.
 The boron-attached carbon is nucleophilic; in borates, the nucleophicity suffices for intermolecular transfer to an electrophile.

 Boranes alone are generally not nucleophilic enough to transfer an R group intermolecularly.
 Instead, the group 1,2-migrates to an electrophilic carbon attached to boron, especially if that carbon is unsaturated or bears a good leaving group:

 An organic group's migration propensity depends on its ability to stabilize negative charge: alkynyl > aryl ≈ alkenyl > primary alkyl > secondary alkyl > tertiary alkyl.
 Bis(norbornyl)borane and 9-BBN are often hydroboration reagents for this reason — only the hydroborated olefin is likely to migrate upon nucleophilic activation.

 Migration retains configuration at the migrant carbon and inverts it at the (presumably sp^{3}-hybridized) terminus.
 The resulting reorganized borane can then be oxidized or protolyzed to a final product.